anvaari/patent-crawler/README.md

 I really love open source community.
 It makes me proud to be a part of this community.
 So feel free to send any pull request or question in issues.

 Hope this Pantent_Crawler can help you :)

+# Donation
+Donation make developer of this project so happy and greatful :) So if patent crawler help you and want donate, here is my address on lightening network.
+You can donate bitcoin with less amount of fee :) mohammadanvary@lntxbot.com